Registration for TempleFest will begin in Spring 2020.

 Tent spaces will be limited, and ONLY released for purchase once the above lodging options are reaching capacity.

 Yes.
-The registration fee includes all meals for the weekend, and the lodging fee is additional.
+The registration fee includes all meals, and the lodging fee is additional.

 We heard you asking for showers and are happy to announce that the Sargent Center has bathrooms and showers!